publications

 2024

-- As generative models improve, people adapt their promptsEaman Jahani, Benjamin Manning, Joe Zhang, Hong Yi Tu Ye, Mohammed Alsobay, and 3 more authorsarXiv [cs.HC], 2024
+- Prompt Adaptation as a Dynamic Complement in Generative AI SystemsEaman Jahani, Benjamin Manning, Joe Zhang, Hong Yi Tu Ye, Mohammed Alsobay, and 3 more authorsarXiv [cs.HC], 2024

 In an online experiment with N = 1893 participants, we collected and analyzed over 18,000 prompts and over 300,000 images to explore how the importance of prompting will change as the capabilities of generative AI models continue to improve.
 Each participant in our experiment was randomly and blindly assigned to use one of three text-to-image diffusion models: DALL-E 2, its more advanced successor DALL-E 3, or a version of DALL-E 3 with automatic prompt revision.
 Participants were then asked to write prompts to reproduce a target image as closely as possible in 10 consecutive tries.
 We find that task performance was higher for participants using DALL-E 3 than for those using DALL-E 2.
 This performance gap corresponds to a noticeable difference in the similarity of participants’ images to their target images, and was caused in equal measure by: (1) the increased technical capabilities of DALL-E 3, and (2) endogenous changes in participants’ prompting in response to these increased capabilities.
 More specifically, despite being blind to the model they were assigned, participants assigned to DALL-E 3 wrote longer prompts that were more semantically similar to each other and contained a greater number of descriptive words.
 Furthermore, while participants assigned to DALL-E 3 with prompt revision still outperformed those assigned to DALL-E 2, automatic prompt revision reduced the benefits of using DALL-E 3 by 58%.
 Taken together, our results suggest that as models continue to progress, people will continue to adapt their prompts to take advantage of new models’ capabilities.